jc-prg/mbox/README.md

 **9. Copy music files**

-   to the directory *./music/* (see suggested structure above) or to the USB device.
+  Copy files to the directory *./music/* (see suggested structure above) or to the USB device.
 Using an USB device makes it easier to add or change the music files ...

 **10. Start server and client**